Changes to Expense Reimbursement claims

 For details regarding the new process, please refer here.

 To reimburse/compensate the recipient for expenditure incurred WHERE this expenditure was required to perform/undertake an approved activity in the course of ANU business.

 Yes.
 Reimbursements are the least preferred method of paying for a good or service or managing costs incurred by staff, such as expenses while travelling.

-- Whether the good or service could have been procured from a supplier that bulk bills ANU (like Caltex fuel, Office Supplies from Corporate Express or DHL for courier services); or
+Whether the good or service could have been procured from a supplier that bulk bills ANU.
+Refer to ANU preferred supplier contracts

 Should all reimbursements be paid or paid in full?